Back to News

 Why It Matters

 I believe that with support, Saving the Honeybees can grow into a sustainable organization.
-Turning unused fields and lawns into pollinator habitats benefits our environment and beautifies our landscape.
 Every dollar would directly support programs that protect and restore honeybees and their vital role in our ecosystem.